AndroidKitKat/cv-proj/README.txt

 apologize and have attached a video of us running the demo locally in hopes that such a video would be a sufficient replacement.
 Here is a link to the video:

-3. Activate the anaconda environment
+3. Activate the anaconda environment:

 `conda activate billdings`

-4. Run Python script
+4. Run Python script:

 `python3 main.py`